-FURTHER RESOLVED, that the Oakland City Council does hereby call for a general municipal election and submit to the voters, at the November 6, 2018, General Election, an Ordinance that reads as follows:
+FURTHER RESOLVED, that the Oakland City Council does hereby submit to the voters, at the November 8, 2016, Statewide General Election, an Ordinance that reads as follows:

-Be it ordained by the People of the City of Oakland:
+The people of the City of Oakland do ordain as follows:

 Section 1.
+TITLE.

 Title.

-This Ordinance may be referred to as the "Oakland Vacant Property Tax Act."
+This Ordinance shall be referred to as the "Sugar-Sweetened Beverage Distribution Tax Ordinance."